rqlite/rqlite/README.md

     go get github.com/otoolep/rqlite
     bin/rqlite ~/node.1

 This starts a rqlite server listening on localhost, port 4001.
-This single node is automatically becomes the leader.
+This single node automatically becomes the leader.
 To see all available command-line options, execute:

     bin/rqlite -h